 The koala is a marsupial, despite its commonly used name ‘koala bear’.
 It is only found in Australia, and its last common ancestor with humans was 160 million years ago!

 Exactly why it has developed fingerprints is a mystery.

 Identical (monozygotic – “from one egg”) twins are nature’s clones.
 Born from the same egg and sperm, they share 100% of their DNA.
 However, their fingerprints will always be unique.

-As discussed in 1, this is because the exact design of your fingerprint is not determined by your genes, but is affected by the environment inside the womb.
+As discussed in the first fact, this is because the exact design of your fingerprint is not determined by your genes, but is affected by the environment inside the womb.